“There are only two ways to live your life.

 My First ‘Near Death’ Experience [NDE]*

-In 1979 I experienced and have written about an extraordinary and unforgettable out of body event [OOB] which in a prior memoir I called a ‘Near Death’ Experience’ [NDE]*.
+In 1979 I experienced and have written a prior memoir about an extraordinary and unforgettable out of body event [OOB] which I called a ‘Near Death’ Experience’ [NDE]*.
 [See https://sillysutras.com/my-near-death-experience/ and *footnote about NDE’s.]

 During that experience, I mistakenly believed that I had suffered a stroke and was dying.
 But I later was told (by my Guruji) that I had not experienced illness but a sudden infusion of Divine shakti energy.
 So it is unlikely that I suffered from diminished vital signs which are usually associated with NDE’s.
 Nonetheless, that extraordinary and unforgettable OOB event significantly advanced the spiritual transformation process which had begun with my 1976 realization and rebirth experience.